 Post-Employment and Change in Control Compensation.
 The post-employment compensation our named executives receive is based on provisions included in individual equity award agreements, retirement plan documents and employment agreements.
 Our equity award agreements generally provide that an executive forfeits unvested awards if he or she voluntarily terminates employment.
 We enter into employment agreements with our named executive officers to provide a form of protection for the Company through restrictive covenant provisions.
 Employment agreements also aid in retention of senior leadership by providing the individual with comfort that he will be treated fairly in the event of a termination not for cause or under a change in control situation.
 The change in control provision included in each named executive officer's agreement requires a double trigger in order to receive any payment in the event of a change in control situation.
-First, a change in control must occur, and second, the individual must terminate employment for good reason or the Company must terminate employment without cause within six months prior to or two years following the change in control event.
-Our stock option awards are also subject to double trigger vesting in the event of a change in control situation.
-Performance share units are paid out in cash on a prorated basis based on actual results achieved through the end of the fiscal quarter prior to a change in control.
+First, a change in control must occur, and second, the individual must terminate employment without cause within six months prior to or two years following the change in control event.
+Our stock option awards are also subject to double trigger vesting in the event of a change in control.
 Thereafter, the executive would typically receive a replacement award of restricted stock units in the successor entity.
 We believe providing change in control protection encourages our named executives to pursue and facilitate transactions that are in the best interests of stockholders while not granting executives an undeserved windfall.